 Black Spots on Roses

 While we all love to admire the fragrant blooms of rose bushes, it’s important to regularly check the lower leaves of rose bushes.
 Black spot, one of the most common diseases that affects rose bushes, can wreak havoc on a rose garden.
 A fungus, black spot begins to show itself by appearing as, you guessed it, black spots on the top side of leaves.
-As the disease worsens, leaves will begun to yellow and fall off.
+As the disease worsens, leaves will begin to yellow and fall off.
 Wet, humid climates with warmer than normal temperatures are the prime environment for black spot to take hold of rose bushes.
 If left untreated, the fungus can even survive the winter, leaving you with bare rose bushes next spring.

 At the first sign of black spot, immediately prune off the infected leaves.
-Most garden centers will carry a anti-fungal spray that can be used on the lower leaves of the rose bush that will stop the spread of black spot.
+Most garden centers will carry an anti-fungal spray that can be used on the lower leaves of the rose bush that will stop the spread of black spot.
 Be sure NOT to add the infected leaves to your compost pile, as black spot fungus can survive in the soil and eventually effect other plants when you reuse the soil in your garden.

 Mosaic Virus

 The mosaic virus is so commonly seen in cucumber and tomato crops, that each respective vegetable actually has it’s own dedicated strain of the disease.
 Mosaic virus isn’t just limited to infecting tomatoes and cucumbers though, it can actually affect over 150 different types of vegetables, fruits, and flowers, including commonly grown crops like squash and cauliflower.
-The virus itself is most commonly spread by aphids, and is often difficult to diagnose the cause because the symptoms can vary from plant to plant.
+The virus itself is most commonly spread by aphids and is often difficult to diagnose the cause because the symptoms can vary from plant to plant.
 Things to look out for are blister-like spots on leaves, stunted growth, and deformities and discoloration in leaf growth.

 The best way to avoid encountering mosaic virus in your vegetable garden is to select strains of plants that are resistant.
-This is not a foolproof method, but will give the best chance at having a healthy harvest that isn’t effected by mosaic virus.
+This is not a foolproof method but will give the best chance at having a healthy harvest that isn’t affected by mosaic virus.
 Another tip to keep mosaic virus at bay is to take steps to control aphids and leafhoppers in your garden.
 Try covering your tomatoes, cucumbers, squash, etc. with a floating row cover to keep aphids away.

 Downy Mildew